vplasencia/MyArticles/cl456s9x002f4kfnv1yedaiov.md

 Add `<Script id="snarkjs" src="/snarkjs.min.js" />` in `layout.js`

-You can access the library using window.snarkjs.
+You can access the library using `window.snarkjs`.

 **2-** As a package.

-To install snarkjs, run:
+To install `snarkjs`, run:

 ```bash
 yarn add snarkjs
 ```

-Configure webpack in the `next.config.js` file to use snarkjs:
+Configure webpack in the `next.config.js` file to use `snarkjs`:

 ```javascript
 const nextConfig = {